 Why is it “up to 10%” savings?

 The amount of credits you receive on your bill will vary from month to month.
 Since solar generates more electricity in the summer, you will receive more credits in the summer months.
 If you get more than you can use in a given month, the utility will “bank” them automatically so you can use them in subsequent months.
-It should your costs and credits should generally balance out over the course of the year.

 The amount of credits you receive each month depends on three things: